 Mary Radeke, PhD, psychology, child-language development, neuropsychology, experimental psychology

-ML Jensvold, PhD, primatology, primate cognition, chimpanzee behavior
+Mary Lee Jensvold, PhD, primatology, primate cognition, chimpanzee behavior

 JB Mulcahy, MS, primatology, primate captive care, chimpanzee behavior